 One of these shorter hikes is the 45 minute trek to the scenic Mariudo waterfall.
 You get to the starting point by boat on the Urauchi river, which is lined with mangroves.

 More to the South, water buffalo carts bring visitors to the small island of Yubujima.
 On the island they can relax in a butterfly garden or with a coffee in the cafeteria.

 But one of the best things to do on Iriomote, as on all the Okinawan Islands, is relaxing at one of the dream beaches.
 The most famous one is Hoshisuna Beach with excellent snorkelling right from the beach.
 During our most recent visit we discovered the charming small Mimikri Beach on the Cape Unarizaki.

 But whatever your plans for Iriomote – bring a little time!

-The speed boat from Ishigaki to Iriomote takes 40 mintues and costs 2360 Yen return.
-To get around the island you can take the public bus four times a day (day ticket 1030 Yen) or rent a car (around 5000 Yen for 24 hours).
+The speed boat from Ishigaki to Iriomote takes 40 minutes.
+To get around the island you can take the public bus four times a day or rent a car.

 Accommodation on Iriomote Island

-We visited Iriomote as part of our work writing German-language travel guide books for Japan, namely the Stefan Loose Japan and the Baedeker Japan.
-For our research we have been on Iriomote three times since 2009.
+We visited Iriomote Island as part of our work writing German-language travel guide books for Japan, namely the Stefan Loose Japan and the Baedeker Japan.
+For our book research we have been on Iriomote several times since 2009.

-The tour to the Pinai-sâra Waterfall and our ferry ticket in 2017 were sponsored by Hirata Kanko.
+For the tour to the Pinai-sâra Waterfall and our ferry ticket in 2017 we received sponsoring by Hirata Kanko.